astrojarkko/PWP-Summer2020-JL/README.md

 ### Environment variables

+Use the script:

+    source dev_env.sh

-Again in a terminal:
+Or in a terminal:

     export FLASK_APP=routetracker
     export FLASK_ENV=DEVELOPMENT

-Or use the script:

-    source dev_env.sh

 ### Initializing database and running API